Kem47/data-prism/README.CS50.md

 Submission notes:
 - I am submitting my linux version of the project but I also have windows and macos builds as well.
 - I am submitting a gzipped example file TEST_FILE.XYZ.gz for testing as well as test_spec.dfs with the specs of that example file.
-- I am including libz.a and libcs50.a in my submission as I'm not sure what the submission checking environment looks like.
-This way it will be able to compile and run the code without any external installation requirements.
-I would usually not redistribute these libraries as part of my repo.